-Preference will be given to students with four-year honours degrees.
+Preference will be given to students with a four-year honours degree.
 Each candidate must have received the required undergraduate degree by July 1 of the year in which they begin their Bachelor of Education program.

-Applicants must have completed a minimum of 30 credit hours in university courses (equivalent to five full courses, or 10 one-semester courses) in a first teachable subject and 18 credit hours (equivalent to three full courses, or six one-semester courses) in a second teachable subject; and
+Applicants must have completed a minimum of 30 credit hours in university courses (equivalent to five full courses, or 10 one-semester courses) in a first teachable subject and 18 credit hours (equivalent to three full courses, or six one-semester courses) in a second teachable subject; and a minimum of 70 per cent (B- or 2.7 GPA) is required with a minimum 70 per cent (B- or 2.7 GPA) average in courses applicable to each teachable subject.
+The application service (through Ontario Universities' Application Centre - OUAC) opens mid-September of each year for Professional Program Applications to the Teacher Education Application Service (TEAS) and closes in late

-- A minimum of 70 per cent (B- or 2.7 GPA) is required with a minimum 70 per cent (B- or 2.7 GPA) average in courses applicable to each teachable subject.
-The application service (through Ontario Universities' Application Centre OUAC) opens mid-September of each year for Professional Program Applications to the Teacher Education Application Service (TEAS) and closes in late November/early December of each year.
-A complete application includes: - Transcripts Applicants must ensure that any courses in progress are listed on the OUAC/TEAS application form, especially when appropriate prerequisites do not appear on the official transcripts being forwarded. - 2.
-A supplementary application, consisting of: - A personal profile outlining skills and related work experience; and - Letters of reference. - 3.
+November/early December of each year.
+A complete application includes:

+- Transcripts Applicants must ensure that any courses in progress are listed on the OUAC/TEAS application form, especially when appropriate prerequisites do not appear on the official transcripts being forwarded. - 2.
+A supplementary application, consisting of: - A personal profile outlining skills and related work experience - Letters of reference - 3.
 Evidence of oral and written proficiency in English.

-A clear criminal record check and a Tuberculin (TB) test are post-admission requirements for all successful applicants.
+A clear criminal record check is a post-admission requirement for all successful applicants.